stimulussoft/filequeue/README.markdown

 For API docs, refer to the file queue [JavaDoc](http://javadoc.io/doc/com.stimulussoft/filequeue/1.0.4).

 Here's an example snippet of code showing the creation of the queue, a client sending pushing some messages and the consumption of the messages.

     RetryFileQueue  queue = new RetryFileQueue();
-    queue.init(queueName, db, MAXQUEUESIZE, RETRIES, RETRYDELAY, RETRYDELAYTIMEUNIT);
-    queue.setMaxTries(RETRIES);
-    queue.setTryDelaySecs(RETRYDELAY);
-    queue.startQueue();
+    RetryFileQueue.Config config = RetryFileQueue.config().queueName(queueName).queuePath(db)
+                              .type(TestRetryFileQueueItem.class).maxQueueSize(MAXQUEUESIZE)
+                              .retryDelayAlgorithm(QueueProcessor.RetryDelayAlgorithm.EXPONENTIAL)
+                              .retryDelay(RETRYDELAY).maxRetryDelay(MAXRETRYDELAY)
+                              .maxRetries(0);
+    queue.startQueue(config);
     for (int i = 0; i < ROUNDS; i++) {
         queue.queueItem(new RetryFileQueueItem(i));
     }

     // when finished call stopQueue
     queue.stopQueue();

+In the above example, file queue retry policy is configured for exponential backoff.
+Set maxRetries to zero for infinite retries.

 The FileQueue itself.